 Public Safety Employment Opportunities

 Have you ever thought about becoming a police officer?
 If so, policing here in the Regional Parks offers many rewards because of our unique setting and diversity of assignments.
-In order to serve our park community better, we utilize a variety of patrols, including horseback, all-terrain vehicle, dirt motorcycle, street motorcycle, helicopter, 4-wheel drive, sedan, boat, and bicycle.
+In order to serve our park community better, we utilize a variety of patrols, including horseback, all-terrain vehicle, dirt motorcycle, street motorcycle, helicopter, 4-wheel drive, sedan, boat, and bicycles.

-We are looking for industrious and innovative officers to enforce a myriad of laws not commonly enforced by officers in other agencies, including Penal, Health and Safety, Welfare and Institutions, Vehicle, and Harbors and Navigation codes, as well as our local Ordinance 38.
+We are looking for industrious and innovative officers to enforce a myriad of laws not commonly enforced by officers in other agencies, including Penal, Health and Safety, Welfare and Institutions, Vehicle, Harbors, and Navigation codes, as well as our local Ordinance 38.
 As a District officer, you will have satisfaction and pride in knowing you are making these wonderful parks safe and enjoyable for our park users and their families, as well as protecting the region's wonderful natural resources.

 For a complete description of open positions and application information, please visit the District's Employment page.